The wind is singing through the trees to-night,

 So suffer me this one night to enjoy

 | Best Poems | Short Poems

 Email Poem |

-Analysis and Comments on At Night
+Comments, Analysis, and Meaning on At Night

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem At Night here.